Acquisition Lending FAQ

 Partial Equity Purchase (partial equity buy-in or buy-out)

-What are the primary lending options for an acquisition loan?
+Our lending options for an acquisition loan?

 AdvisorLoans helps advisors with acquisition loans using conventional and SBA lending, and sometimes in combination.

+The SBA requires that the seller may not remain an employee or as an officer, director, stockholder, or employee of the business after the sale.
+They can consult on a 1099 basis for up to 12 months post-sale.
 This rule does not apply to a seller simply selling a partial client list to another advisor, nor prohibits an advisor to continue as a licensed advisor for a broker dealer or custodian that could continue doing split business on new clients brought in.

-Conventional: While a borrower’s personal financial situation and credit profile have influence, the primary equity injection criteria from conventional lenders focus on the Loan-to-Value (LTV) ratio.
+While a borrower’s personal financial situation and credit profile have significant influence, the primary equity injection criteria from conventional lenders is the Loan-to-Value (LTV) ratio.
 Typically, conventional lenders cap LTV at 75%, although some may extend to 85%.

 For acquisitions, LTV is calculated by combining the value of the buyer's and seller's practices, resulting in most conventional acquisition deals meeting the LTV requirement.
 If a $1M value practice acquires a $1M value practice then $1M loan/$2M value = 50% LTV.